Updated May 2026

-Make these fun and easy three-egg-carton insects.
+Make these fun and easy three-egg-carton insect crafts.
 Choose one, or do all three!

 Recycling your egg cartons is a fun and super activity for your kids to craft!